 Applicants must have a recognised primary degree that is considered equivalent to Irish university primary degree level.
-Applicants must have obtained an honours degree (minimum 2nd class honour) in law or a cognate discipline, such as international relations, social studies, sociology, politics etc).
+Applicants must have obtained an honours (level 8) degree (minimum 2nd class honour) in law or a cognate discipline, such as international relations, social studies, sociology, politics etc).
 A personal statement of up to 1,000 words outlining why an applicant is suitable for the programme should be included as part of an application.
 This personal statement will form part of the assessment by the Admissions Committee.
 These are the minimum entry requirements and meeting these requirements will not guarantee an offer of entry onto the programme.
 Applications by applicants with other types of diplomas or who do not reach this minimum level of qualifications will be determined by the Admissions Committee in line with the University’s policy on recognition of prior experiential learning.
 The programme will also be accessible to international students from all jurisdictions, as no prior knowledge of the common law is required.

 Minimum English language requirements: